 As a member of the Local Project Advisory Committee (LPAC), YAWC will lead this project over a 3-year period (2019-2021) in collaboration with partners and supporters.
 They include the Whitehorse Aboriginal Women's Circle, Liard Aboriginal Women's Society, Kwanlin Dun First Nation, Teslin Tlingit Council, MMIWG family members, City of Whitehorse, and Yukon Government Women's Directorate.
 The project is funded by Women and Gender Equality Canada.

 Due to COVID-19, the project workplan has been modified with family engagement taking place primarily through an information booklet mailout and interviews conducted by the Project Coordinators.
 This process will inform and guide the artist to create sketches of the monument/memorial that reflect the wishes of the families.
-Around February 2021, MMIWG family members will select the final monument/memorial to be created by the artist.
-An unveiling ceremony is expected in July 2021.
+March 2021, MMIWG family members will select the final monument/memorial to be created by the artist.
+An unveiling ceremony is expected in Sept 2021.

 The Yukon Aboriginal Women’s Council invites artists who are experienced working within an Indigenous context to submit a proposal to design, build and install a monument for Missing and Murdered Indigenous Women and Girls 2S+ from Yukon and northern BC.
 The successful proposal will be selected with input from MMIWG2S+ families.

 The purpose of the project is to create a monument in Yukon to remember and recognize the Missing and Murdered Indigenous Women and Girls 2S+ (MMIWG2S+) in Yukon and northern British Columbia.
 The monument will be in honour of the victims and represent the families that have lost loved ones.